While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “I will.”
 He knelt and kissed her forehead.
 “Remember what I told you?”

 “Good.”
 He got up and stepped over to Adalina.
-“Mom.
-Than–”
+“Mother.
+Than-”

 Having already given Lance to Troyle, Adalina embraced him.
 “We’ll be here, so please be safe and come back.”

-She let go of her embrace and looked at him.
+She released the embrace and looked at him.
 “Are you sure you don’t want to say goodbye to the others in the market?
 Mr. Genum and Mr. Larson are going to be sad not seeing you again for such a long time.”

 “It’ll be fine.
 I’ve troubled them enough as it is.”